sebkaster/CarND-Path-Planning-Project/README.md

 <!-- REFLECTION -->
 ## Reflection

+General Approach:

+* Time horizon: 0.5 seconds
+* Trajectory points from pervious runs which are not executed yet are copied into this new trajectory.

 Based on the provided code, the trajectory generation is divided into three steps:

 #### [Prediction](./src/main.cpp#L54)